 Articles involving employees stealing from their employer have become nearly daily occurrences in the newspapers.
-What is troubling is that statistically only one in nine cases is reported within the media.
+What is troubling is that statistically only 1 in 9 cases is reported within the media.
 Many cases are settled for a variety of reasons and never result in criminal charges.

 Working directly with the victim organization’s counsel, we provide both case strategy and case management expertise.

 The key is to get us involved as early as possible in the case.
 Early involvement will allow our experience and expertise to help maximize desired outcomes and successful resolution, and control undesired consequences.
 A systematic, controlled and calculated approach is always required for these cases, especially during the emotional period of discovery.

 In our experience, some cases involving allegations of embezzlement concluded that no evidence of such fraud existed, and we identified the real explanation for the identified problem or issue.
 Reacting too quickly could lead to the loss of key personnel and business interruption at best, and unwanted lawsuits at worst.
 Once a potential embezzlement is detected, the following need to be contemplated immediately to develop a resolution strategy: